To access additional information on online and in-person learning:

 Register for our online sessions,

-Additionally, the iGeriCare website provides direct access to educational materials about dementia.
-It's a great resource for newly diagnosed patients with dementia or mild cognitive disorder, their families, caregivers and health care providers.
-The website is maintained by McMaster University’s Division of eLearning Innovation in the Faculty of Health Sciences.
-Developed by experts in geriatrics and mental health at McMaster University.
+iGeriCare provides direct access to educational materials about dementia and is a great resource for newly diagnosed patients with dementia or mild cognitive disorder, their families, caregivers and health care providers.
+Developed by experts in geriatrics and mental health at McMaster University, the iGericare website is maintained by McMaster University’s Division of eLearning Innovation in the Faculty of Health Sciences.

 Public education commitment